 a.
 Coercive persuasion.
 Russia persuades the Venezuelan President to stay in Venezuela, backed by an influx of Russian military advisors.

 b.
 Induced deterrence.
 Deter Iran’s nuclear proliferation with economic sanctions that will induce domestic revolt.

 c.
 Defended compellence.
 Encrypted financial information/assets used to compel social compliance in the United Arab Emirates.

 d.
 Secure dissuasion.
 China dissuades Italy from joining US ban on Huawei by securing increased economic ties.

-Security strategy needs to be relevant to complex competition and warfare.
-The leader, unit, agency, firm or nation-state that masters diverse spectra of conflict can have inexhaustible strategic advantages over actors who can’t or won’t for whatever reasons.
+Security strategy needs to be relevant to complex competition.
+The leader, unit, agency, firm or nation-state that masters diverse spectra of competition can have inexhaustible strategic advantages over actors who can’t or won’t for whatever reasons.